Contact Our Engineers for Hip Hop Mixing And Mastering Services

 A mistake that many make is to overcompress their audio files.
 You want your audio to be at a similar resolution to the recording, if not the exact same.
 If you overcompress your audio, you won’t have enough headroom to master your audio correctly.
 Keep your final buss compression minimal as you can’t undo this later on.
 Stay away from extremes; you don’t want the audio to be too loud or too quiet as this can take away from the overall effect of your final product.

 If you’re mastering your own work, you’re often very attached to it, and as such, you might miss crucial sound details.
 Whenever possible, you should have a second person listen in on a track and give you feedback.
+Also, be sure to contact us for quality trap beats for sale from our vendors for top notch audio quality.
 It’s often best to have one person who works on the mixing and one who works on the mastering so that the final audio piece remains unbiased.

 How Much Does Mixing and Mastering Cost?